-The City has reallocated internal staffing resources to ensure all needs of the non-citizen individuals arriving from the southern border are being met including reception intake, sheltering, food provision, and transportation logistics.
+The City has reallocated internal staffing resources to ensure all needs of the migrant response are being met including reception intake, sheltering, food provision, and transportation logistics.
 The City has ensured all shelters are staffed appropriately to support guests as needed, primarily through hiring on-call staff.
-Additionally, the City has provided staff to ensure food is getting distributed efficiently and effectively to the guests.
-Onward destination logistics has required numerous on-call logistical support staff to ensure non-citizen individuals arriving from the southern border are getting to their final destination in a timely manner.
+Additionally, the City has provided staff to ensure food is getting distributed efficiently and effectively to migrant guests.
+Onward destination logistics has required numerous on-call logistical support staff to ensure non-citizen guests are getting to their final destination in a timely manner.
 Furthermore, the reception and donation intake has imposed significant staffing requirements.
-City staff have been responsible for all intake responsibilities including medical screening and recording required information.
+City staff have been responsible for all intake responsibilities including medical screening and recording required non-citizen guest information.

-QUANTITY UNIT PRICE TOTAL BUDGET CLASS Cost 1 1 \$3,138,243.97 \$3,138,243.97 Travel
+QUANTITY UNIT PRICE TOTAL BUDGET CLASS Cost 1 4,500 \$0.00 \$0.00 Travel